CiscoDevNet/opendaylight-setup/docs/tutorial/prepare-vm.md

     Password: `odlsummit`

-4. This repository has already been cloned to *~/ODL* directory in the VM.
+4. This repository has already been cloned to `~/ODL` directory in the VM.
 A shortcut is created on the desktop as well.

+5. Update the `~/ODL` following the [guide here](#pull-the-latest-tutorial-guide).

 ### <a name="use-vagrant-to-launch-pre-configured-vm">Use Vagrant to launch pre-configured VM</a>